AbdulRafay365/NetflixSQL/README.md

 - Further data collection is required, as nearly 2,600 movies and TV shows are missing director information, which may hinder the accuracy of our analysis.
 - The data is only available up to 2021, so the analysis may not reflect current trends.

+---

+## What's Next
+An interactive dashboard in Tableau to support this analysis will be uploaded shortly.